Economics, University of Hamburg

 What practical skills did you learn on MSc Finance & Accounting?

-The industry skills and knowledge I learnt on the MSc are used in my current job role, especially the work I do with mergers and acquisitions.
-I had a fairly good understanding of finance from my undergraduate programme but the industry knowledge I learnt on the MSc was applicable, for example in my interviews.
+The industry skills and knowledge I learned on the MSc are used in my current job role, especially the work I do with mergers and acquisitions.
+I had a fairly good understanding of finance from my undergraduate programme but the industry knowledge I learned on the MSc was applicable, for example in my interviews.

 Experience of a Business School student

 Did you join any extra-curricular clubs or societies?